hydephp/develop/docs/digging-deeper/troubleshooting.md

 - **Basename**: The filename without the extension.
 Example: `hello-world`
 - **Identifier**: The filepath without the extension, relative to the source directory.
+- **Route Key**: The page type's output directory plus the identifier.
+(In other words, the output path, without the .html extension) Example: `posts/hello-world`
 - **Filename**: The full name of a file with the extension.
 Example: `hello-world.md`
 - **Filepath**: The full file path including extension (almost always relative to the Hyde project) Example: `_posts/hello-world.md`